SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 Click the **Active**/**Inactive** toggle in an offloading card to start the periodic execution of the offloading pipeline, if it was not already activated when configuring the pipeline.
 The scheduler component of DataHub will then periodically trigger the pipeline.

 The initial offload denotes the first execution of an offloading pipeline.
-While subsequent executions only offload data increments, the initial offload moves all collection data from the Operational Store of Cumulocity IoT to the data lake.
+While subsequent executions only offload data increments, the initial offload moves all collection data from the Operational Store of {{< product-c8y-iot >}} to the data lake.
 Thus, the initial offload may need to deal with vast amounts of data.
 For this reason, the initial offload does not process one big data set, but instead partitions the data into batches and processes the batches.
 If the initial offload fails, e.g. due to a data lake outage, the next offload checks which batches were already completed and continues with those not yet completed.

 If the same pipeline has already been started and stopped in the past, a new start of the pipeline opens a dialog asking you whether you want to flush the existing data or append the data to the existing data.
 The latter option offloads only data that has been added after the last execution.
 The first option flushes the data lake.
 Then the next execution will offload the complete collection.
 This option should be used with caution.